 Research indicates that both offline and online, people tend to discuss politics with like-minded others.
-Similarly, they tend to select like-minded media sources.
-This is not surprising given that theory and empirical research in cognitive psychology suggest that all of us are prone to "confirmation bias"-the bias to selectively search for, believe, and confirm that which we already think we know.
+This is is not surprising given that theory and empirical research in cognitive psychology suggest that all of us are prone to "confirmation bias"-the bias to selectively search for, believe, and confirm that which we already think we know.
+This includes searching for evidence that confirms our preexisting beliefs.
+The bias to selectively search for, believe, and confirm that which we already think we know.
 This includes searching for evidence that confirms our preexisting beliefs.